nayanashettyft/pythonChallenges/leapyearfinder/README.md

 * input = ""

 ### Our Learnings:
-- Use main() to start the function which gives us the ability to run modules in the code without actually running code in main()
+- Use main() to start the function which gives us the ability to run modules in the code without actually running code in main() and also helps anyone wanting to use the code
 ```
 def main():
 	code code code